 Blood flow is at one liter/min at the bottom and one deciliter/min at the top—i.e., ten times greater at the bottom of the lungs compared to at the top.
 With every breath we cleanse the blood, but if our breathing is shallow less blood is exposed to the air we breathe in and out.

 By improving your breathing habits and breathe low, slow, rhythmically, and in and out through your nose you can cleanse your blood in a more efficient way.
 Here are some inspiring images showing that we can affect our blood cells through breathing retraining – Incredible effect on the blood with the Relaxator >>

-This article is based on the book Conscious Breathing – Discover Conscious Breathing.
+This article is based on the book Conscious Breathing – Discover the Power of Your Breath.